ZhukovGreen/presenations/can-we-have-a-better-fs.md

 It would be fair to say that sometimes companies are just not going to accept the risk of building something own.
-What has its logic.
+It has some logic.

-But if your company has experience with building own production grade components, then let's discuss how it might looks like
+But if your company has experience with building its own production-grade components, then let's discuss how it might look like

 ----